NEU-SNS/wehe-cmdline/README.md

 ## About the Code

 The code is based off of the Wehe [Android Client](https://github.com/NEU-SNS/wehe-android).
 It requires two libraries: [JSON](https://github.com/stleary/JSON-java) ([Maven repo](https://mvnrepository.com/artifact/org.json/json/20201115)) and the [Tyrus Standalone Client v1.9](https://mvnrepository.com/artifact/org.glassfish.tyrus.bundles/tyrus-standalone-client/1.9) for WebSocket support.
+This code runs one test at a time.

 ## Run the jar